-Communication Module: A part of a SunSource® Home Energy system which shows system status and ecological advantages in real-time.
+Communication Module: A part of a SunSource® Home Energy system that shows system status and ecological advantages in real-time.

-Composite Fan Blades: Blades which are designed with sturdy fabrics and a distinctive aerodynamic design that enhance performance and durability, even in the harshest environments.
+Composite Fan Blades: Blades that are designed with sturdy fabrics and a distinctive aerodynamic design that enhance performance and durability, even in the harshest environments.

 Cubic Feet Per Minute (CFM): A measurement of the number of cubic feet of air pass by a stationary point in 1 minute.
 The air being moved through the ductwork from the machine is into the CFM.

-Damper: Situated in the ductwork is a moveable plate which modulates warmth and sends it to regions that need it all, which can be typically utilized in a zoning program.
+Damper: Situated in the ductwork is a moveable plate that modulates warmth and sends it to regions that need it all, which can be typically utilized in a zoning program.